🚀

 Goals

-• Simplify and streamline the process of scheduling matches to reduce frustration and missed opportunities for users.
+• Simplify and streamline the process of scheduling matches to reduce frustration and friction for users.

 • Increase adoption of premium features by highlighting the value of such features to encourage more users to upgrade.